Swollen Hands: 9 Possible Causes (& How to Treat)

 As a result, the blood vessels in the hands expand, which can cause mild swelling.

-What to do: To relieve swollen hands during exercise, remove rings and loosen watch straps before workouts.
+How to treat: To relieve swollen hands during exercise, remove rings and loosen watch straps before workouts.
 Move your arms in circular motions during activity, stretch your fingers, clench your fists, and raise your hands above heart level.
 Drinking electrolyte beverages can also help.

 9. Dengue